wansom/commercejs-vuejs-checkout/README.md

 npm i vue-router
 ```

-After add the package, create a new folder called `router` in `src` with an `index.js` file.
+After adding the package, create a new folder called `router` in `src` with an `index.js` file.
 In this file is where we
 will define our routes.
 First, we'll need to import in `vue-router` and explicitly install VueRouter with
 `Vue.use(VueRouter)`.